ne75/p2llvm/development/phase0/step3.md

 can reload or repair a register.
 That test instrumentation is distinct from the normal C runtime functions under test.

-Preserve its results, sources, hashes, logs and firmware before the separate three-image `performance-wide-division` command in the hardware guide, since each hardware invocation replaces the aggregate results.
+Preserve results, sources, hashes, logs and firmware before any subsequent run, since each hardware invocation replaces the aggregate results.
 No timing result is recorded yet for wide division.
 Do not advance to step 4 on build results alone.

 ## Additional audit finding to resolve before closing step 3

-The three shift helpers `__ashldi3`, `__lshrdi3` and `__ashrdi3` still have the old undeclared return behavior.
-Their cross-word operation also uses a shift by `32-count`; at count zero, the P2 masks that word shift to zero and incorrectly ORs the opposite input word into the result.
-This is inside the stated valid shift domain (0 through 63), and needs a separate ASM repair and executable count-zero/word-boundary fixture. `__negdi2` also retains the old return contract.
+The audit found that `__ashldi3`, `__lshrdi3` and `__ashrdi3` retained the old undeclared return behavior.
+Their cross-word operation also used a shift by `32-count`; at count zero, the P2 masks that word shift to zero and incorrectly ORs the opposite input word into the result.
+This is inside the stated valid shift domain (0 through 63).
+The [follow-up](step3-shifts.md) repairs all three helpers and adds all-count/word-boundary fixtures.
+That work also freezes the old shift dependency of the wide-division timing baseline. `__negdi2` retains the old return contract and still needs audit.

-These additional helpers are unchanged at this checkpoint.
-Repair them as small follow-up commits using the new pair operands, with generated-code comparisons and hardware checks.
-Preserve the current twelve-image run before changing its runtime archive; the timing baseline's shift dependency must also be kept clear.
 The step-2 `_cnt64` assembly leaf is unchanged by this series.